silinternational/traefik-https-proxy/README.md

 Optional env vars:
 - `BACKEND2_URL` - If you need to route a second domain to a different container, define backend url here, example: `http://app2:80`
 - `FRONTEND2_DOMAIN` - The domain name that should be routed to `BACKEND2_URL`, example: `app2.domain.com`
+- `BACKEND3_URL` - If you need to route a third domain to a different container, define backend url here, example: `http://app3:80`
+- `FRONTEND3_DOMAIN` - The domain name that should be routed to `BACKEND3_URL`, example: `app3.domain.com`

 ## Overriding `traefik.toml`
 You'll notice in the `docker-compose.yml` example above a commented out volume for `traefik.toml`.
 If you